Pressure (force per unit area) exerted by the atmosphere on any surface by virtue of its weight.

 Southern Oscillation Index (SOI)

-The July/August SOI for many Victorian locations has skill in forecasting the rainfall outlook for spring.
+The SOI in July and August is useful and has some skill in forecasting the spring rainfall outlook for many Victorian locations.
 If the SOI is consistently positive, the chance of spring rainfall is higher.
 If the SOI is consistently negative, the chance of spring rainfall is lower.

 Sub-tropical ridge – position